 And as promised, after Parvatha had become a mountain, Lord Shiva lived upon him as Sri Parvatha Swamy and since then this place is known as Srisailam.

 According to another legend, there was a girl named Vasumathi who was the daughter of a rishi and had done extreme penance on this hill to impress Lord Brahama.
-When finally, after a lot of sadhana and tapayasa, he did show up, Vasumathi asked him to grant her with the name “Sri” which was then also associated with the name of the hill Srisailam.
+When finally, after a lot of sadhana and Tapasya, he did show up, Vasumathi asked him to grant her with the name “Sri” which was then also associated with the name of the hill Srisailam.
 It is considered that since then, this place is known as Srisailam.

 It is a sacred place located in the backwaters of the river Krishna.
 Here devotees are allowed to take a holy dip in the sacred waters of the Ganges.
 The river here flows in a very peaceful manner with only the small gurgling sounds of waters.

-Standing as the largest tiger reserves in India, this geographical stretch is spread over an area of around 3568 acres.
+Standing as the largest tiger reserve in India, this geographical stretch is spread over an area of around 3568 acres.
 Not just tigers can be spotted here but this place also has a very large variety of flora and fauna like leopards, sloth bears, dhol, Indian Pangolin, Chital, Sambar deer, and many others.
 For someone who is interested in wildlife photography, this place is no less than a treasure trove.

 Srisailam Dam is one of the main charms of the town.
-And, you will take pride in this fact that the dam is among the 12 largest hydroelectric projects in India.
+And, you will take pride in the fact that the dam is among the 12 largest hydroelectric projects in India.
 Moreover, the scenic beauty of this destination will simply leave you awestruck.
-The town nearing this place is bordered with forests, greeneries, cascading waters, deep canyons.
+The town nearing this place is bordered by forests, greeneries, cascading waters, deep canyons.
 If you are looking to spend some quality time then this place won’t disappoint you at all.

 Srisailam is an adorable town situated in the Kurnool district of Andhra Pradesh.
 It is also considered as one of the Shakti Peethas in India.
-It is located at a distance of 1,806 km, 1,037 km, 1,491 km, 533 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+It is located at a distance of 1,806 km, 1,037 km, 1,491 km, 533 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here via the following routes.

-By Air.
 Srisailam doesn’t have its own airport.
 The nearest aerodrome from here is the Rajiv Gandhi International Airport situated in Hyderabad.
 This airport is located at an approximate distance of 201 km.
 Many airlines operate to and fro here connecting this place with various Indian cities like Delhi, Mumbai, Bengaluru, Chennai.

 After you deboard at the airport, you can take a cab or some other means of public transportation to reach your respective destination.

-By Train.
 Srisailam doesn’t have its own railway station.
 The nearest train stations are Tarlupadu railway station, Cumbum train station.
 Depending upon your destination point, you can pick out where to deboard.